monte-carlo-data/apollo-agent/README.md

 is recommended to deploy a new DC to use with your agent.

-For testing, you can also deploy the agent without registering it with a DC and invoke the endpoints manually, for Azure and GCP you can use Postman and for Lambda you'll need to use `aws` CLI.
+For testing, you can also deploy the agent without registering it with a DC and invoke the endpoints manually, for Azure and GCP you can use Postman and for Lambda you'll need to use `aws` CLI, check the [Advanced Deployment](#advanced-deployment) section below for more information on manually deploying agents.

 ## Release process
 To release a new version: